-To get that balance back into our lives after Easter, here at Healthy Mummy H.Q we have dedicated April our Sugar Detox month!
-We have even made our April 28 Day Weight Loss Challenge the Sugar Detox Challenge, helping mums reduce the sweet stuff from their diet without missing out on tasty treats, and in turn boost their weight loss results.
+To get some balance back into our lives after lockdown, we have made our August 28 Day Weight Loss Challenge the Sugar Detox Challenge, to help mums reduce the sweet stuff from their diet without missing out on tasty treats, and in turn boost their weight loss results.

 Added sugars in foods and drinks provide no nutritional benefit and just add to the total calories, which is bad for health as well as not good for your weight loss plan.